 The Town of Amherst's past performance in the administration and implementation of the CDBG and HOME programs has fulfilled the spirit and intent of the federal legislation creating these programs.
 The Town has facilitated affordability for decent housing, availability and accessibility of suitable living environments, sustainability of suitable living environments, and the accessibility of economic opportunities.
-The following is a summary of the Town's past performance as reported to HUD in the FY2016 Consolidated Annual Performance and Evaluation Report (CAPER), the most recent report filed.
+The following is a summary of the Town's past performance as reported to HUD in the FY2017 Consolidated Annual Performance and Evaluation Report (CAPER), the most recent report filed.
 A summary is provided below, but a full chart of outcomes based on planning goals can be found in the CAPER, which is available at the Town's Planning Department.

-During the 2016 program year - April 1, 2016 through March 31, 2017 - the Town of Amherst provided \$493,036 in housing rehabilitation loans to eligible owners of forty-five (45) single family homes, of which twenty-five (25) of the forty-one households completed the entire rehabilitation work during the program year.
-This sum includes \$309,304 in CDBG funds, \$85,905 in HOME funds, and \$97,827 in NYS Affordable Housing Corporation (AHC) grant funds expended during this period.
-Lead paint hazards were removed from eight (8) homes and twenty (20) homes were weatherized.
-2017 Program figures are not yet available, as the program year has not ended.
+During the 2017 program year, April 1, 2017 through March 31, 2018, the Town of Amherst provided \$421,763 in housing rehabilitation loans to eligible owners of twenty-five (25) single family homes.
+This sum includes \$345,695 in CDBG funds, \$76,067 in HOME funds, and \$57,918 in NYS Affordable Housing Corp. matching grant funds expended during this period.
+Lead paint hazards were removed from eight (8) homes and five (5) homes were weatherized in Amherst.

-In addition to housing rehabilitation loans, HOME funds are used to purchase foreclosed, vacant and deteriorated residential property in Amherst for rehabilitation or demolition and new construction for resale to an income eligible first-time homebuyer.
+HOME funds are also used to purchase foreclosed, vacant and deteriorated residences in Amherst for rehabilitation (or demolition/new construction) and eventual resale to an income eligible first-time homebuyer.
 This activity is accomplished in conjunction with the Town's designated Owner Developer, New Opportunities Community Housing Development Corp.
-Through an agreement with New Opportunities and the area Land Bank, a vacant property lot was purchased at 1519 Eggert Road in late 2016 and a new home was constructed in the 2017 Program Year.
-The property is currently up for sale to an eligible first-time homebuyer.
-A total of \$226,590 in HOME program funds were spent to acquire and build 1519 Eggert Road.
+Through an agreement with New Opportunities, a vacant property at 1519 Eggert Road was purchased in 2016 and construction of a modular home was completed in the 2017 Program Year.
+The property was sold to an eligible first-time homebuyer in April 2017.
+A total of \$238,832 in HOME program funds were spent to acquire and build 1519 Eggert Road.
+In Program Year 2017, New Opportunities also acquired a vacant deteriorated home on Meadow Lea Drive and completed architectural designs and contracting for construction to rehabilitate the home.
+The rehabilitation of the new home and resale to a first-time homebuyer will occur in the upcoming program year.